Hiroko-same/Pygame_tetris/README.md

 ・Then I transelated all notes in english.
 ・These notes were originality for my own understanding, but I later rewrote and organazed them for better readability.
-・Additional reference notes for self-study are stored in the folder"     ".
+・Additional reference notes for self-study are stored in the folder"tetris_detail_memos".

 ----